 Create a Tick Area Perimeter: sometimes ticks are just flat out unavoidable from their natural habitats of the woods.
-In this case we highly suggest creating a tick control perimeter around your property to mitigate the spread of ticks.
+In this case, we highly suggest creating a tick control perimeter around your property to mitigate the spread of ticks.
 To do this, lay out about 3 feet of gravel around your property where there are wooded areas.
 This will provide a visual reminder for your family and guests to avoid this area.
-Also this gravel barrier will lessen the amount of ticks that would otherwise get to your property.
+Also, this gravel barrier will lessen a number of ticks that would otherwise get to your property.

 Contact East End Tick Control® Today Before There’s a Real Problem